ElNiak/awesome-ai-cybersecurity/README.md

-# Awesome AI in Cybersecurity Resources
+# Awesome AI in Cybersecurity Resou
 [![Awesome](https://awesome.re/badge-flat2.svg)](https://awesome.re)

 Welcome to the ultimate list of resources for AI in cybersecurity.